 \section{Abstract}

-The ground state of cerium metal in the intermediate pressure regime (5Gpa$<$P$<$12Gpa) is studied in detail by the newly developed LDA+Gutzwiller method, which can include the strong correlation effect among the 4\textit{f} electrons in cerium metal properly.
-Our numerical results show that the $\alpha''$ phase, which has the distorted body centered tetragonal structure, is more stable in the intermediate pressure regime and all the other phases include the $\alpha'$ phase($\alpha$-U structure), $\alpha$ phase (fcc structure) and bct phases are either meta stable or unstable.
+The thermodynamic stable phase of cerium metal in the intermediate pressure regime (5.0--13.0 GPa) is studied in detail by the newly developed local-density approximation (LDA)+ Gutzwiller method, which can include the strong correlation effect among the 4\textit{f} electrons in cerium metal properly.
+Our numerical results show that the $\alpha''$ phase, which has the distorted body-centered-tetragonal structure, is the thermodynamic stable phase in the intermediate pressure regime and all the other phases including the $\alpha'$ phase ($\alpha$-U structure), $\alpha$ phase (fcc structure), and bct phases are either metastable or unstable.
 Our results are quite consistent with the most recent experimental data.